Quick Guide to Visiting the Grotto in Portland, OR

 Christmas Festival of Lights at the Grotto

-One of the Grotto’s most popular attractions is the annual Christmas Festival of Lights which runs from the day after Thanksgiving until December 30th.
+One of the Grotto’s most popular times to visit is during the annual Christmas Festival of Lights.
+It runs from the day after Thanksgiving until December 30th.
 The Grotto is one of the best places in Portland to see Christmas lights during this time.
 Visit after dark to see the hundreds of thousands of Christmas lights that adorn a quarter-mile path on the Grotto’s Lower Level.
 Note that there is an admission fee to visit the festival (details below).

 People of all faiths are welcome at the Christmas Festival of Lights.